dojo/docs/dijit/Dialog.rst

 To prevent the user from dismissing the dialog if there are errors in the form, add an onClick handler to your submit button.
 In order to run Dialog's execute-method the submit button has to be a dijit.form.Button, normal submit button doesn't trigger this function.
 In addition, the form has to be local, the dialog doesn't find the form values if it's included via href attribute.

+To simply close the dialog, click the Cancel button, which calls the hide() function on the Dialog.

 .. cv-compound::